-MindMed recently added the psychedelic compound MDMA to its collaborative research pipeline with UHB, with research being led by Professor Dr. Liechti.
-After starting the UHB Liechti Lab, over the past ten years Professor Dr. Liechti has led multiple clinical trials of the safety profile of MDMA and how it interacts with the human body.
-The cumulative data from the work done in the UHB Liechti Lab will enable MindMed to design clinical trials and form a strategy for MDMA as part of its portfolio.
+The Corporation added the psychedelic compound MDMA to its discover portfolio with research being led by Professor Dr. Liechti.
+After starting the UHB Liechti Lab, over the past ten years Professor Dr. Liechti has led multiple clinical trials of the safety and pharmacodynamics of MDMA.
+The cumulative data from the work done in the UHB Liechti Lab will enable the Corporation to design clinical trials and form a strategy for MDMA or its derivatives as potential future development programs in its portfolio.

-MindMed has committed to fund future R&D of new psychedelic therapies being pursued by the UHB Liechti Lab with the intention to create next-generation psychedelic inspired medicines that incorporate MDMA as a component of these therapies.
-The UHB Liechti Lab and MindMed plan to explore combination treatments of LSD and MDMA to optimize the subjective effect profiles and potentially join the benefits of both psychedelics in various treatment paradigms.
-A combined LSD and MDMA randomized placebo controlled 4-period crossover Phase 1 trial was initiated in Q1 2021.
+The Corporation committed to fund future R&D of new psychedelic therapies being pursued by the UHB Liechti Lab with the intention to create next-generation psychedelic inspired medicines that incorporate MDMA as a component of these therapies.
+The UHB Liechti Lab and the Corporation plan to explore combination treatments of LSD and MDMA to optimize the subjective effect profiles and potentially join the benefits of both psychedelics in various treatment paradigms.
+A combined MDMA and LSD randomized placebo-controlled Phase 1 trial was initiated in early 2021.

-Mescaline and DMT Research and Development
+DMT Research